MobileRobots/ros-arnl/README.md

 Some ROS navstack interface compatibiliy is provided (see below).
 Some tasks will need to be performed by MobileEyes and Mapper3 as well.

 See LICENSE.txt for the license terms for this code.
+Note that it is not BSD or GPL, and has additional restrictions on use.
-ARNL and ArnlBase are provided under their own MobileRobots Individual Software License.
+ARNL and ArnlBase are provided under their own MobileRobots Individual Software License, and you must have purchased ARNL license(s) to use the ARNL and ArnlBase libraries.

 Topic and service interface
 ---------------------------